Exercise - Connect to your database and add sample data

 OriginCity

-Finally, test the delete operation by running the following T-SQL statements to delete the record:
+Finally, let's remove that row by running the following T-SQL statement to delete the record:

 Run the following T-SQL statements to verify the